 - 11.6 Classification of Results.
-The successful candidates are classified as follows: - 11.6.1 For First Class with Distinction: Candidates who have passed all the courses prescribed in the Programme in the first attempt with a CGPA of 8.25 or above within the programme duration.
-Candidates who have withdrawn from the End Semester Examinations are still eligible for First Class with Distinction (See Section 12 for details). - 11.6.2 For First Class: Candidates who have passed all the courses with a CGPA of 6.5 or above. - 11.6.3 For Second Class: Candidates who have passed all the courses with a CGPA between 5.0 and less than 6.5. - 11.
-6.4 Candidates who obtain highest marks in all examinations at the first appearance alone will be considered for University Rank.
+The successful candidates are classified as follows: - 11.6.1 First Class with Distinction: Candidates who have passed all the courses prescribed

+- in the Programme in the first attempt with a CGPA of 8.25and above within the programme duration.
+Candidates who have withdrawn from the End Semester Examinations are still eligible for First Class with Distinction (See Section 12 for details). - 11.6.2 First Class: Candidates who have passed all the courses with a CGPA of 6.5and above. - 11.6.3 Second Class: Candidates who have passed all the courses with a CGPA between 5.0 and less than 6.5. - 11.6.4 Candidates who obtain overall highest CGPA in all examinations in the First Appearance Itself are eligible for University Rank.